mspnp/aks-baseline/08-secret-managment-and-ingress-controller.md

 1. Import the Traefik container image to your container registry

-   > Responsible application operators like to minimize their risk with third party dependencies for container registries.
-Public container registries are subject to faults such as outages (no SLA) or request throttling.
+   > Public container registries are subject to faults such as outages (no SLA) or request throttling.
 Interruptions like these can be crippling for an application that needs to pull an image _right now_.
-As you bring in third-party images as part of your application, consider where you're storing them.
-It is recommended to pull in the images that you use into a registry you control, such as the SLA-backed Azure Container Registry deployed with the cluster.
+To minimize the risks of using public registries, store all applicable container images in a registry that you control, such as the SLA-backed Azure Container Registry.

    ```bash
    # Get your ACR cluster name